Indian Immigration Services Team

 Maritime Borders

-• Sri Lanka: Separated by the Palk Strait and Gulf of Mannar, close to Tamil Nadu’s southern coast.
+• Sri Lanka: Sri Lanka is placed on the Palk Strait and the Gulf of Mannar, which are near the southern coast of Tamil Nadu.

-• Maldives: Located to the southwest of India in the Arabian Sea, near the Lakshadweep Islands.
+• Maldives: This country is located in the Arabian Sea, southwest of India, and close to the Lakshadweep Islands.

 Conclusion